-- (1) Following an incident of sexual misconduct or sexual harassment, the College Director will provide a confidential report to the next meeting of the USFP Board of Directors.
-Complainants and respondents will not be identified in the report. - (2) The College Director is responsible for providing a confidential annual summary report to the USFP Board of Directors of all sexual misconduct and/or sexual harassment complaints.
+- (1) Following an incident of sexual misconduct or sexual harassment, the College Director will provide a confidential report to the next meeting of the Board of Directors.
+Complainants and respondents will not be identified in the report. - (2) The College Director is responsible for providing a confidential annual summary report to the Board of Directors of all sexual misconduct and/or sexual harassment complaints.
 Complainants and respondents will not be identified in the report.
-The annual report will include: - (a) a summary of complaints received during the previous year and an analysis of trends and identification of any systemic issues

-- (b) recommendations concerning procedural or other changes that may have been made in response to findings and any recommendations for the future - (c) education and information campaigns or security measures taken, and planned to be taken in the next calendar year.
+The annual report will include: - (a) a summary of complaints received during the previous year and an analysis of trends and identification of any systemic issues - recommendations concerning procedural or other changes that may have been made in response to findings and any recommendations for the future - (c) education and information campaigns or security measures taken, and planned to be taken in the next calendar year. - (3) Reports, summaries and recommendations listed under 19(1) and 19(2) will be shared to the University of Sydney if either complainant or respondent has packaged with a USFP and degree course as the principal provider of the course in which a student is enrolled.
+Complainants and respondents will not be identified in the report.